jgmenu/jgmenu/docs/manual/jgmenu_run.1.md

 abstraction layer which hides the plumbing of components and
 creates a simpler user interface.

-If no 'command' or argument is specified, `jgmenu_run` shows the
+If no 'command' or argument is specified, `jgmenu_run` either awakes
-menu if an instance is already running or else starts jgmenu in
-'stay-alive' mode (i.e. as a long-running application), using pmenu
+jgmenu or (if not already running) starts jgmenu using the command
-unless otherwise specified by `csv_cmd` in jgmenurc.
+specified by `csv_cmd` in jgmenurc (pmenu by default).

 # COMMANDS